schlos/gmail_filters/README.md

 ### Hide all Subscriptions

-All subscription, even if you did not subscribed, will be hidden, but not deleted.
+All subscriptions, will be hidden in archive.

 [Download](./hide_subscriptions/mailFilters.xml)